tedneward/Azgaarnoth/Classes/Warlock/UndyingLight.md

-        'You have a nervous compulsion to keep a bright light in even the barest shadow.', 'You have a compulsion to enter and illuminate dark areas.', 'You have an overwhelming hatred of undead creatures.', 'You fidget and are irritable when you can't see the sun.', 'In a dark area, you always carry a lit torch or lantern.
+        'You have a nervous compulsion to keep a bright light in even the barest shadow.', 'You have a compulsion to enter and illuminate dark areas.', 'You have an overwhelming hatred of undead creatures.', "You fidget and are irritable when you can't see the sun.", 'In a dark area, you always carry a lit torch or lantern.
 Putting it down is an unbearable thought.'
     ]
     npc.defer(lambda npc: npc.description.append(f"***Flaw: Undying Light.*** {randomlist[flaws]}"))